davidxue1989/Kinect-2-Face-Tracking-v1-port-and-OpenCV/README.md

 Which results in a focal length of 1064.3584 for color.
 I get 364.378265 for depth using the same function. "

+ENVIRONMENT SETUP:
+I'm using locally compiled x64 OpenCV binaries C:\SDKs\opencv\build3\lib\Debug[Release].
+You should change this to your OpenCV lib binaries folder